Boo Buie’s late basket lifts Northwestern over No. 14 Indiana

 Buie scored the go-ahead basket with two seconds left as the Wildcats won their second straight game against a top-ranked team.

+Boo Buie drove hard toward the rim, pulled up for a short hook shot and watched his tiebreaking basket swish through the net.
+Moments later, Northwestern celebrated another win over a ranked opponent.

-Boo Buie scored the tiebreaking basket with two seconds remaining and Northwestern followed up its first win over a top-ranked team by beating No. 14 Indiana 64-62 on Wednesday night at Welsh-Ryan Arena.
+Buie scored with two seconds remaining and the surprising Wildcats followed up their first victory over a top-ranked team by beating No. 14 Indiana 64-62 on Wednesday night at Welsh-Ryan Arena.

-After defeating Purdue on Sunday for the program’s first victory over an opponent ranked No. 1 in the AP poll, the Wildcats (19-7, 10-5 Big Ten) came away with another big win after the Hoosiers (18-8, 9-6) rallied from 19 down at halftime to tie it in the final minute.
+After defeating Purdue on Sunday for the program’s first win against an opponent ranked No. 1 in the AP poll, the Wildcats (19-7, 10-5 Big Ten) came away with another big victory after the Hoosiers (18-8, 9-6) rallied from 19 down at halftime to tie it in the final minute.

+“More people need to wake up,” Buie said.
+“This isn’t luck.
+It can’t be luck at this point.”

+Northwestern took sole possession of second place in the conference standings with its program-record fourth win over a ranked opponent this season.
+It’s quite a turnaround after five straight losing years.

 The Wildcats led 62-58 with 44 seconds remaining after Buie drove for a layup off a turnover.
 But Indiana wasn’t finished.

-Former Wildcat Miller Kopp stole a pass by Robbie Beran, leading to a tying layup by Trayce Jackson-Davis with 28 seconds left.
-Buie then scored on a hook shot with two seconds left, and Jalen Hood-Schifino’s attempt hit the rim as time expired.
+Former Wildcat Miller Kopp — who had profane chants directed his way by Northwestern fans — stole a pass by Robbie Beran, leading to a tying layup by Trayce Jackson-Davis with 28 seconds left.
+Buie then buried the winner over Trey Galloway with two seconds left, and Jalen Hood-Schifino’s heave as time expired hit the rim.

 Buie had 21 points, six rebounds and four assists.
-Chase Audige scored 14, and Northwestern augmented its case for a second NCAA Tournament berth with its fourth straight win and seventh in nine games.
+Chase Audige scored 14, and Northwestern augmented its case for the school’s second NCAA Tournament berth with its fourth straight win and seventh in nine games.

 Jackson-Davis led Indiana with 23 points, 10 rebounds and eight assists.
 But the Hoosiers came up short after winning eight of nine.